OCA/website-cms/cms_status_message/README.rst

 This module is maintained by the OCA.

 OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

 To contribute to this module, please visit https://odoo-community.org.

-.. |preview| image:: ./images/preview.png